 Proto-persona is an important stage in creating a business application in the UX design process.
 It is made for every project.

-It helps to clarify who the target audience of our product or service is, and how it differs in terms of behaviors, needs, habits, and views.
+It helps to clarify the target audience of our product or service and how it differs in terms of behaviors, needs, habits, and views.

 Each representative of the customer segment is given a set of characteristics that allows us to talk about them as if they were a particular person: name, age (rather than age range), interest, need, behavior, etc.

-Such a process usually results in several proto-persons, each representing a different customer segment.
+Such a process usually results in several proto-persons representing a different customer segment.

 Proto-persona vs. Persona

 What is the difference between Proto-persona and Persona?
 Proto-persona is short for "prototype persona."

 Each prototype should be tested, verified, and improved before it becomes a final product.

 The same is true for Proto-persona.
 It is only a prototype of a persona based on the assumptions and ideas of the team that creates it.